snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-knowledge-connector.md

 Custom setup is for admins who want to edit the default values for settings.
 Once you click on the 'Custom Setup' option, you see three other tabs: Users, Content, and Sync.

 ### Users
 Currently, articles from your organization’s Salesforce Knowledge instance are indexed.
-All the data indexed using the Salesforce Knowledge connector is visible to all Microsoft 365 users in your tenant, accessible through Microsoft Search or Copilot.
+All the data indexed using the Salesforce Knowledge Microsoft Graph connector is visible to all Microsoft 365 users in your tenant, accessible through Microsoft Search or Copilot.

 ### Content